SaveTheQueen ransomware removal instructions

-SaveTheQueen ransomware is a malicious software that is designed to encrypt files.
-In order to be able to access them victims have to contact its developers.
-Simply said, victims cannot decrypt their files without tools that only developers of a particular ransomware have.
-In order to get them, they have to pay a ransom.
-SaveTheQueen is developed by a group of crooks who go by the name of MaliciousComputerServices (MCS).
+SaveTheQueen ransomware is malicious software designed to encrypt files.
+To regain access to them, victims are urged to contact the developers, since they cannot decrypt files without specific tools held only by developers of the particular ransomware.
+To get these tools, victims must pay a ransom.
+SaveTheQueen is developed by a group of criminals who go by the name of MaliciousComputerServices (MCS).
 This ransomware changes filenames of encrypted files by appending the ".SaveTheQueen" extension.
-For example, it renames "1.jpg" to "1.jpg.SaveTheQueen", and so on.
-Also, it drops a text file named ".SaveTheQueen.HelpMe.TXT" which contains instructions on how to contact developers of SaveTheQueen.
+For example, "1.jpg" becomes "1.jpg.SaveTheQueen", and so on.
+It also stores a text file on the targeted machine named ".SaveTheQueen.HelpMe.TXT", which contains instructions about how to contact developers of SaveTheQueen.

-As stated in the ".SaveTheQueen.HelpMe.TXT" ransom note, the only way to recover files is to decrypt them with a unique private key that can be purchased only from people who designed SaveTheQueen.
-Victims are encouraged to contact them in 7 days after encryption by writing them an email to email@example.com or godSaveyou@tuta.io, otherwise that key will be deleted permanently.
-Cyber criminals who developed SaveTheQueen present themselves as MaliciousComputerServices, a cyber security company.
-They have a website where they sell malware and provide various services.
-One of their services is decryption of files encrypted by ransomware.
-It is possible that they do not provide victims of various ransomware with decryption tools that are developed by them.
-It is more likely that they ask to be paid more than the actual ransomware developers, buy decryption tools from them cheaper and keep the difference.
-Either way, neither these or other ransomware developers can be trusted.
-Quite often victims who pay them a ransom get scammed, they do not get decryption tools even if they meet all demands.
-Unfortunately, most of the times developers of a particular ransomware are the only ones who can provide victims with a decryption tool and/or key.
-Typically, the only way to recover files without a payment is to restore them from an existing backup.
-Besides, even if victims uninstall ransomware, affected files remain encrypted.
-Uninstalling software of this type from the system only prevents it from causing further encryptions.
+The ".SaveTheQueen.HelpMe.TXT" ransom message states that the only way to recover files is to decrypt them with a unique private key, which can be purchased only from the people who designed SaveTheQueen.
+Victims are encouraged to contact them within seven days of encryption by sending an email to firstname.lastname@example.org or godSaveyou@tuta.io, otherwise the keys are deleted permanently.
+The cyber criminals who developed SaveTheQueen present themselves as MaliciousComputerServices, a cyber security company.
+They have a website through which they sell malware and provide various services.
+One of their services is decryption of files encoded by ransomware.
+Despite this, they probably do not provide any decryption tools associated with the ransomware developed by them.
+It is more likely that MaliciousComputerServices will charge more than the ransomware developers, purchase decryption tools from them at a reduced rate, and keep the difference.
+In any case, MaliciousComputerServices nor other ransomware developers can be trusted.
+Victims who pay ransoms are generally scammed, and receive no decryption tools even if they meet all demands.
+Unfortunately, only the developers of ransomware have access to decryption tools/keys.
+Therefore, the only way to recover files without making payment (and potentially being scammed) is to restore them from an existing backup.
+Note that, even if victims uninstall ransomware, affected files remain encrypted - uninstalling software of this type from the system simply prevents it from causing further encryption.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Typically, cyber criminals design ransomware to encrypt victim's data and block access to in unless a ransom is paid.
-Also, programs of this type display and/or create a ransom note.
-The two main and most common differences between ransomware is cryptographic algorithm (symmetric or asymmetric) used to encrypt files and price of a decryption tool and/or key.
-In most cases the only way to decrypt files is to use tools and/or keys that can be purchased only from cyber criminals who designed a particular ransomware.
-It is possible to avoid having to pay them a ransom only if their software is not finished (contains bugs, flaws) or victims have their data backed up.
-For this reason we recommend to always have a backup of data created and keep it on a remote server or unplugged storage device.
-Some examples of other ransomware are MarioLocker, Calum and TurkStatik.
+Typically, cyber criminals design ransomware to encrypt victims' data and block access to it unless a ransom is paid.
+Programs of this type display and/or create ransom messages.
+Common differences between ransomware infections include cryptographic algorithm (symmetric or asymmetric) used to encrypt files and cost of decryption tools/keys.
+In most cases, the only way to recover files is via tools/keys held only by the cyber criminals who designed the particular ransomware, unless the software is not finished (contains bugs, flaws), or victims have their data backed up.
+Therefore, maintain backups and store them on a remote server or unplugged storage device.
+Some examples of other ransomware infections are MarioLocker, Calum, and TurkStatik.